harrisonlab/nano_diagnositcs/P_leucotricha/P_leucotricha_assembly.md

+# 2019 sample

-# /projects has been read only for months and I can't put of work any longer, I will run the pipeline with additional data in the /scratch area
+## Note: /projects has been read only for months and I can't put of work any longer, I will run the pipeline with additional data in the /scratch area

-# P.leucotricha genome assembly and annotation pipeline - 2019 sample

 Documentation of analysis and commands used with P.leucotricha 2019 sample as part of Nano Diagnistics PhD.

+## Collecting data

 Raw MiSeq sequence data for P.leucotricha was linked from long term storage in /archives to the working folder /scratch/projects/heavet
 ```bash